-A brief history of Powell River Child, Youth & Family Services
+A brief history of Youth & Family Powell River

 At the time of this proposal, four non-profit societies administered those selected Mental Health and MSS programs in several locations.
 After consultation with the community, the societies and the affected workers, work was undertaken to find a suitable site for the project in the fall of 1992.
 The two ministries committed relocation and start-up funds.
 Phase One of the project, the relocation of those selected programs into a central facility, was completed when the Youth and Family Services Centre opened its doors in July, 1993.

 Phase Two of the project, the contracting of all programs and services to one single administrative entity with fully integrated fiscal and program management, was completed in July 1994, with Powell River Employment Society (PREP) being the administrative body.

 PREP developed a separate committee of directors for the purpose of dealing solely with Youth and Family Services administration.
 The long-term goal was to establish a separate, sole-focus non-profit society for Youth and Family Services.
 This goal was reached when the committee attained both non-profit and charitable status in 1996 under the name of Powell River Child, Youth & Family Services Society (PRCYFSS).
 The final step was taken at April 1, 1997 with the legal transfer of contracts, employees and assets to the new society.